Muirfield/pocketmine-plugins/LocalChat/README.md

 * localchat.brodcast: Allow access to `.` and `:` to broadcast messages.
 * localchat.brodcast.level: Allow access to `.` messages
 * localchat.brodcast.server: Allow access to `:` messages
+* localchat.spy: Users with this permission are always able to hear all messages.

 ### TODO